 Jenkins-Of-Ewelme Web Site

-The previous penning of pages about ways of obtaining broadband in the rural village of Ewelme, was prompted a few years ago as an attempt to convey to the local 'broadband have nots' or 'slow have gots', that notwithstanding rather gloomy news about Ewelme being a 'not spot', there was/is indeed perfectly sound and often faster alternatives to that provided locally by BT owned land lines.
-It is now known that during that period, some 40 households in Ewelme (how that equates to the actual number of 'users' is unknown), have adopted the use of wireless/mobile broadband (3G+) for themselves, and it would not be unreasonable to assume that others who have not needed advice or required assistance, are also now utilizing this technology within the village boundaries or in the near locality (e.g. RAF Benson, Berrick Salome/Roke?).
-Although the information provided previously is still highly relevant, we are now moving into a new era, where on the one hand, wireless broadband has evolved into an order of magnitude faster than landline performance here, but where news of the forthcoming effects of government funding is also starting to emerge, in terms of the attempts to alleviate the gap between broadband speeds available within rural areas and those experienced within more densely populated towns and cities.
+The previous penning of pages about ways of obtaining broadband in the rural village of Ewelme Oxfordshire, was prompted a few years ago as an attempt to convey to the local 'broadband have nots' or 'slow have gots', that notwithstanding rather gloomy news about Ewelme being a 'not spot', there was/is indeed perfectly sound and often faster alternatives to that provided locally by BT owned land lines.
+It is now known personally that during that period, well over 40 households in Ewelme, have adopted the use of wireless/mobile broadband (3G+) for themselves, and it would not be unreasonable to assume that others who have not needed advice or required assistance, are also now utilizing this technology within the village boundaries or in the near locality (e.g. RAF Benson, Berrick Salome/Roke, Preston Crowmarsh?).
+Although the information provided previously is still highly relevant with regard to choice of hardware and installation advice (see 3G in Ewelme), we are now moving into a new era, where on the one hand, wireless broadband has already evolved into an order of magnitude faster than landline performance here, but where news of the forthcoming effects of government funding (BDUK) is also starting to emerge, in terms of the attempts to alleviate the gap between broadband speeds available within rural areas and those experienced within more densely populated towns and cities.
+However in parallel with this, 4G wireless broadband is now becoming available, including many rural areas, due to the availability of new radio frequencies that have been recently licensed to a variety of mobile phone companies, which have been left available by the no longer used analogue TV channels.

 Wireless Broadband Today

-Now although this page is titled '4G' to differentiate it from the previous '3G' descriptions, we haven't yet officially reached this particular stage of propagation of broadband by wireless (also known as LTE - Long Term Evolution).
-However, it has recently become apparent that this local area at least, is now capable of servicing mobile phones and wireless broadband dongles and routers designed to operate using what is technically known as an HSPA+ network (High Speed Packet Access plus).
-To put this as simply as possible, 3G and its evolutionary upgrades were/are capable of downloading data via wireless at initially maximum speeds of 3.6 Mbs, then 7.2 Mbs.
-Firstly, it required that not only the 'Three' radio masts on the Sinodun Hills (Whittenham Clumps) or at Hale Farm Benson needed to be regularly 'upgraded', but so also the performance of marketed dongles and routers!
+Now although this page is titled '4G' to differentiate it from the previous '3G' descriptions, we are yet to receive this particular stage of propagation of broadband by wireless (also known as LTE - Long Term Evolution) here in Ewelme, although all major cities in the UK are now enjoying the experience (but see recent Auction result).
+However, it has been known for a while now that this local area at least, has been capable of servicing mobile phones and wireless broadband dongles and routers designed to operate using what is technically known as an HSPA+ network (High Speed Packet Access plus).
+To put this as simply as possible, 3G and its evolutionary upgrades were/are capable of downloading data via wireless at initially maximum speeds of 3.6 Mbs, then 7.2 Mbs then 14.4 Mbps.
+Firstly, it required that not only the 'Three' radio masts on the Sinodun Hills (Whittenham Clumps) or at Hale Farm Benson needed to be regularly 'upgraded', but so too the performance of marketed dongles and routers!
 So, if you are still using equipment bought when 3G first became available, you will only be able to receive data at a maximum speed of 3.6 Mbs.
 Similarly, if you are using the still available E585 MiFi router/dongle, the maximum speed you will be able to experience will be 7.2 Mbs (the highest recorded speed published in Ewelme using that device was 6.8 Mbs).
+The E586 and E5331 MiFi' s have a speed capability using HSPA+ of up to 10 Mbps.
+But now 'Ultrafast or 3.9G ,using the protocol DC-HSDPA is now available through the device E5756.(illustrated), providing speeds up to 21 Mbps.
+It should be positively noted that Vodafone are now also providing a service from their mast in Preston Crowmarsh.
+However, at the moment, this alternative network is not as well developed as that of Three, and can only be recommended for use unless signals from Three are found to be unobtainable or significantly weaker.

-An HSPA+ network enables data rates to operate at up to 21Mbs, although it is understood that the local mast and receiving equipment capability is currently publicized as being 40% higher than it was before, which implies a 10 Mbs maximum at the moment.
+An HSPA+ network enables data rates to operate at up to 21Mbs, although it is understood that the local mast and receiving equipment capability is currently publicized as being 40% higher than it was before, which implies about a 10 Mbs maximum at the moment.
 However, using the older equipment you will not be able to notice the available speed increase.
-The highest instantaneous peak speed recorded in Ewelme to date is 8.521 Mbs using the newest E586 MiFi router/dongle, and generally speaking, daily operational speeds are indeed higher than those experienced before the hardware upgrade occurred.
+The highest instantaneous peak download speed recorded in Ewelme to date is over 10 Mbs using the E586 and E5331 MiFi router/dongles, and generally speaking, daily operational speeds are indeed higher than those experienced before that hardware upgrade occurred.
 However, it is difficult to quantify whether this always equates to 40%.
-Upload speeds have also noticeably improved, and 1.73 Mbs has so far been locally recorded.
+Upload speeds recorded locally have also noticeably improved, often greater than 2 Mbs, which is higher than the best download speed by landline here right now (during 2013)!.
+But now with the propagation ability of DC-HSDPA in Ewelme, together with suitably appropriate MiFi routers, provides a service which in some locations will be equivalent or better than that possible when fibre optic broadband becomes available.

 Is Speed Important?

-You can certainly use Ewelme landline broadband to 'stream' (play while downloading) an internet radio program, which requires less than about 0.2 Mbs continuous bandwidth (speed requirement or availability).
+You can certainly use Ewelme 'copper' based landline broadband to 'stream' (play while downloading) an internet radio program, which requires less than about 0.2 Mbs continuous bandwidth (speed requirement or availability).
+(Try this site with your loudspeakers on!)
 But when it comes to watching a Standard Definition (SD) video program from the BBC or ITV, you need a bandwidth of at least 2 Mbs to prevent the performance constantly stopping while the data download 'catches up' (buffers) with what has already been displayed at a faster rate.
+Try the BBC iPlayer.
 It is unlikely that you can do this using Ewelme landline broadband without constant buffer delays.
 However, depending on your mobile broadband equipment age and status, you should be able to watch such a programme without interruption during extended periods of the day.
 When it comes to watching High Definition video, the bandwidth requirement rises to a minimum of 3.5 Mbs for uninterrupted viewing.
 This would only be possible at certain times during the day using a 7.2 bandwidth 3G router/dongle, but with a 40% increase in possible efficacy using the new 21Mbs dongle/routers, ensures an even greater likelihood of success.

 Do you really want to watch TV using the Internet?
-Well of course you do, because the facility is there!
-But apart from it being a useful occasional feature if you have missed a favourite programme or there is nothing else to watch on the countless digital channels now available, it should be considered that recording and replaying your own digital programme using FreeView, FreeSat or Sky is so easy now, and doesn't use up any of your monthly download allowance, or use up the available bandwidth of others.
+Well of course you do, maybe to just try it because the facility is there!
+But apart from it being a useful occasional feature if you have missed a favourite programme or there is nothing else to watch on the countless digital channels now available, it should be considered that recording and replaying your own digital programme using FreeView, FreeSat or Sky is so easy now, and doesn't use up any of your monthly download allowance, or indeed use up the available bandwidth of others.
 I'm sure these comments aren't going to put you off still wanting to have the choice of having a go when you want to, and I would also share those sentiments.
+However, the now widespread availability of 'YouView' catch up TV will surely put the streaming bandwidth of both wireless and land based broadband to the test.

 How is Broadband Speed Measured?